Deb Tittle in conversation with Rothschild Safaris

 RS: Have you met Norman Carr?

 DT: Yes.
 He let me live in a little hut near his camp.
-He is a remarkable man.
-Very modest.
-I consider him family.
+He was a remarkable and very modest man and it was a big loss to Africa when he passed away in April 1997.

 RS: Do you have a favorite animal?